hpsilva/hpsilva.github.io/_posts/2015-12-26-web-parsing.md

 <br>
 For article simplicity, the demonstration here developed covers a small part of the parsing functionalities available to the user.
 Nonetheless, and from our point of view it provides the reader with great hints of what tasks can get done at ease.
 Obviously the code could be developed much further with things like error control routines, multiprocessing, throtling, etc., steps that essentially **must be** present in bigger scrapping projects.

-Now we leave you to experiment your own example.
+Now it's your turn to experiment with your own examples.
 Happy scrapping!
 <br>